avivsab/JS-DO-HTML/README.md

 Sample on https://avivsab.github.io/JavaScript-Rendering-HTML/

-Using the DOM API directly is much faster then changing HTML, it does not have to invoke the HTML parser and to rerender all the elements/tags contents.

-The page has container for images comming from external API with fetch.
-JavaScript creating all page elements with the createElement method indise one root element.
+## JavaScript creating all page elements with the createElement method indise one root element.

+>Using the DOM API directly is much faster then changing HTML,
+>it does not have to invoke the HTML parser
+>and to rerender all the elements/tags contents.

+Fetch API getting images from external API for a container changing image every few seconds.